kentcdodds/genie/README.md

 ##Contributing

 I'd love to accept [pull requests](https://github.com/kentcdodds/genie/pulls).
-I'm in the middle of changing how builds work, so please make sure that test the old tests still runs (test/index.html).
+I'm in the middle of moving all tests to mocha, so please make sure that test the old tests still runs (test/index.html).
 Also before you push, make sure to do the following:
  1. Run `grunt bumpup:patch` (or minor, or major as the case may be)
  2. Run `grunt` to build the library (don't push if this fails :))